Accepting Rejection, by Hope Dargan

 Chapter 9: Accepting Rejection

 By virtue of being single, I live in a Mormon grey zone.
-Even though I disagree with church leaders on issues of LGBTQ folx, women's equality, and church history, after this pandemic is over I could probably get my temple recommend renewed because I haven't actually committed any serious sins in the eyes of church leaders like kiss a woman.
-With that, I get a certain level of privilege, credibility, and acceptance at church even if some view me as a crazy liberal.
+With that, I got a certain level of privilege, credibility, and acceptance at church even if some view me as a crazy liberal.

 I was raised to believe that the plan of salvation has all the answers, with eternal marriage as the end goal on our covenant path back to God.
 What about LGBTQ+ people?
 I’ve been taught Heavenly Father has a one-size-fits-all plan for every one of His unique and beloved children.
 All I have to do is stay worthy in the eyes of male church leaders (and therefore God) by checking all the boxes of prayer, scripture study, going to church, and not falling in love with women until I die and then my sexuality will go poof, I'll get a husband in heaven and all is will be well.